conrad-blucher-institute/wetDryShoreline/README.md

 ### Data Format
 The dataset is organized under the below directories. `testingOrtho1` is the name of the dataset used.
 In this case, `testingOrtho1` means that we are using the orthomosaic 1 as an independent testing dataset, while using all the other orthomosaic for training and validation.
 Depending on which orthomosaic we want as the independent testing dataset, a different dataset will be loaded.

-	data/
+	data
 	└── testingOrtho1
 	    ├── training
 	    │   ├── original (this directory contains all the original images) │   └── labeled  (this directory contains all the labeled images) ├── testing
-            |   ├── original (this directory contains all the original images)
-	    │   └── labeled  (this directory contains all the labeled images)
+	    │   ├── original (this directory contains all the original images) │   └── labeled  (this directory contains all the labeled images) └── validation
-	    └── validation
 	        ├── original (this directory contains all the original images) └── labeled  (this directory contains all the labeled images)